Highlander

 DM - Okay. [knowing Kuyler will be waiting for him] I'll just get my coat.

 [Kuyler waits for DM's arrival.
-He beheads a mannequin with his sword, then downs a glass of absinthe.]
+He beheads a mannequin with his sword, drinks a glass of absinthe.]

 DM - [gets out of car as Sole pulls up next to warehouse] He's in there?